Vail Resorts’ Sustainability Claims Don’t Ski Straight: A Tale of Profit Over Planet with an Environmental Track Record

 Summit County & Vail

 While the claim is: snowmaking is sustainable due to its non-consumptive use of water and high return rate to watersheds, critics argue that the practice strains local ecosystems, especially during droughts.
 The Snake River’s ongoing pollution and low flows, exacerbated by Keystone’s withdrawals, highlight a disconnect between industry assurances and environmental realities.
-Moreover, the 2021 algaecide incident, though not directly tied to Keystone, exposed vulnerabilities in Vail Resorts’ water management, fueling distrust.
+Moreover, the 2021 Gore Creek incident, though not directly tied to Keystone, exposed vulnerabilities in Vail Resorts’ water management, fueling distrust.
 Climate change further complicates the issue, as resorts lean more on snowmaking to maintain appeal to guests and economic viability, potentially at the expense of long-term watershed health.

 Some things to consider: